netdata/netdata/src/collectors/statsd.plugin/README.md

 For optimization reasons, Netdata imposes a hard limit on private metric charts.
 The limit is set via the `max private charts hard limit` setting (which defaults to 1000 charts).
 Metrics above this hard limit are still collected, but they can only be used in synthetic charts (once a metric is added to chart, it will be sent to backend servers too).

-If you have many ephemeral metrics collected (i.e. that you collect values for a certain amount of time), you can set the configuration option `set charts as obsolete after secs`.
+If you have many ephemeral metrics collected (i.e. that you collect values for a certain amount of time), you can set the configuration option `set charts as obsolete after`.
 Setting a value in seconds here, means that Netdata will mark those metrics (and their private charts) as obsolete after the specified time has passed since the last sent metric value.
-Those charts will later be deleted according to the setting in `cleanup obsolete charts after secs`.
-Setting `set charts as obsolete after secs` to 0 (which is also the default value) will disable this functionality.
+Those charts will later be deleted according to the setting in `cleanup obsolete charts after`.
+Setting `set charts as obsolete after` to 0 (which is also the default value) will disable this functionality.

 Example private charts (automatically generated without any configuration):